mcdemarco/the-new-kitchen-cookbook/appetizers/paoDeQueijo.md

 On the other hand, you can just blend and pour [a watery dough](https://www.simplyrecipes.com/recipes/easy_brazilian_cheese_bread/) into a mini-muffin pan instead of struggling to incorporate the proper quantity of starch into the proper quantity of liquid.
 I've expanded this variant into [a whole recipe](../appetizers/easyPaoDeQueijo.md).
 This particular recipe is handy because it is scaled down to one egg and includes a weight for the cheese (66 grams).

-Some people bake the usual dough [in muffin tins](http://www.epicurious.com/recipes/member/views/pao-de-queijo-aka-brazilian-cheese-puffs-1266023), although that didn't seem to work with my recipe.
+Some people bake the usual dough [in muffin tins](http://www.epicurious.com/recipes/member/views/pao-de-queijo-aka-brazilian-cheese-puffs-1266023), although that didn't seem to work with this recipe.
+(Try [my easy version](../appetizers/easyPaoDeQueijo.md) instead.)

 Some tame the dough with a bit of wheat flour (totally cheating).

 Some recipes go as far as to [omit the cheese and milk](https://whatifgourmet.com/2013/11/19/pao-de-queijo-dairy-free-variations-part-i-the-savory-gfdf/) to make the recipe non-dairy.
 This is not as wacky as you think; cheese and milk are thought to be relatively recent additions in the history of tapioca starch rolls.

 [Colombian cheese bread](https://www.mycolombianrecipes.com/pandebono-colombian-cheese-bread) incorporates cornmeal.
 In Paraguay they add 2 tsp. aniseed to a similar recipe.